-Know Before You Go: Swan Mountain Road is a winding mountain road with an elevation gain of 500 feet that does not have paved shoulders.
-Be aware at times there is heavy vehicle traffic.
-Use caution when riding along this 6-mile section of the route.
+Swan Mountain Road is a winding mountain road with an elevation gain of 500 feet that does not have paved shoulders.
+Be aware at times there is heavy vehicle and construction truck traffic on the road.
+Please use caution when riding along this 6-mile section of the route.
 The route is not advised for families with small children or bike trailers.

-Starting at the east end of Main Street adjacent to the Frisco Marina, this level section of recpath winds along the Dillon Reservoir’s shoreline passing by the Frisco Cemetery, Ten Mile River inlet, and the Summit Middle School.
+Starting at the east end of Main Street adjacent to the Frisco Marina, this level section of recpath winds along the Dillon Reservoir’s shoreline passing by the Frisco Cemetery, Tenmile River inlet, and the Summit Middle School.
 The path continues through lodgepole pine forests to a section that parallels the Dillon Dam Road.
 After crossing access roads for Giberson Bay parking and the Heaton Bay Campground, it parallels the road again for a short distance and then crosses the dam.
 Beyond the dam, the path curves south and merges with Lodgepole Road until you connect to the Dillon Marina.
 The path resumes above the marina.
 Follow the recpath to Gold Run Circle, then east on Tenderfoot Road to the trailhead where the recpath resumes and continues parallel to Hwy 6 to Swan Mountain Road.
 The path will cross the Snake River by means of a large pedestrian bridge.
 Shortly thereafter, the path intersects another recpath.
 Take the right fork, which will lead you to Swan Mountain Road.
 Cross Swan Mountain Road and continue on recpath through Summit Cove following signs for the recpath, which after a climb out of Summit Cove, intersects again with Swan Mountain Road use caution at this intersection.
-Use caution crossing Swan Mountain Road and continue on the recpath to the Sapphire Point parking area.
+Continue on the recpath to the Sapphire Point parking area.
 A restroom facility is available at the summit.
 Take the Sapphire Point Trail (pedestrian only) for great views of the surrounding peaks.
-The route then descends quickly to the intersection with Hwy 9.
+The route then descends quickly, sharing the road with vehicles to the intersection with Hwy 9.
 Cross Hwy 9 at the light.
 The separated recpath resumes just past the intersection on your right.
 You will then come to the intersection with Frisco Farmer’s Korner Trail.
 Take a right onto the Frisco Farmer’s Korner Bike path.
 The path climbs over a hill, then continues through the Bill’s Ranch area.